vickumar1981/gotocode-tutorials/README.md

 # Introduction to C++ and Java Tutorials For Beginners #

-This repository consists of tutorials regarding C++ and Java with examples.
+This repository contains of tutorials regarding C++ and Java with examples.

 ## Table Of Contents in Introduction to C++ ##
 - Intro to C++